-The Environment, Energy, and the Economy Fellows track offers a unique opportunity to learn firsthand how international environmental, energy and economic policies are formulated and implemented.
+The Environment, Energy, and the Economy track offers a unique opportunity to learn firsthand how international environmental, energy and economic policies are formulated and implemented.
 Fellows selected for this program gain both academic and practitioner perspectives on the role of intergovernmental institutions, nongovernmental organizations, and the private sector in shaping global environmental, energy, and economic policy

 Highlight for Basic Page

-Environment, Energy, and Economics Fellows visited the World Trade Organization during their intensive course week.
+Environment, Energy, and Economics Fellows visited the World Trade Organization during the Summer 2019 intensive course week.